Types of Employee Allowances Workers Can Receive

 Applicable positions include:

 Providing these allowances not only demonstrates company concern for worker health but also creates competitive advantages in recruiting hard-to-fill positions.
-This helps reduce turnover rates and strengthen loyalty, thereby reducing recruitment and retraining costs.
+This benefit helps business by reducing turnover rates and strengthening loyalty, thereby reducing recruitment and retraining costs.

 Responsibility and job performance allowances